Structure and computability of preimages in the Game of Life: The basic gadgets

 We note that the specs refer to a particular orientation of the gate.
 When a gate is rotated 90 degrees counterclockwise, of course the permutation $(E \, \; N \, \; W \, \; S)$ is applied to all symbols appearing in the specification.
 In addition, when a wire turns counterclockwise from west to south or east to north, one must flip the bit on that wire in every tuple in the relation.
 Thus, in the relation, $ENWS = abcd$ turns into $ENWS = d \bar{a} b \bar{c}$, where $\bar 0 = 1, \bar 1 = 0$.

 This convention for the meaning of $0$ and $1$ in a wire makes it easy to reason about large circuits, as we need not keep track of an orientation for individual wires.
-However, when reasoning about individual gadgets (and especially when rotating them) an easier point of view is that of orientations.
+However, when reasoning about individual gadgets (and especially when rotating them) an easier interpretation is that of orientations.
 A horizontal wire coming into a gadget from the west (resp.\ east) boundary is said to have \emph{near} charge if its charge carries the bit $1$ (resp.\ $0$).
 Similarly, a vertical wire coming into a gadget from the north (resp.\ south) boundary is said to have \emph{near} charge if its charge carries the bit $1$ (resp.\ $0$).
-Intuitively, looking at the two operating phases of the signal between any two red cells, the one closer to the center of the gadget is the near charge.
+Intuitively, looking at the two operating phases of the signal between any two marked cells, the one closer to the center of the gadget is the near charge.
 The other operating phase is called a \emph{far} charge.
-This determines the \emph{affinity} of the charge.
+This determines the \emph{affinity} of the charge relative to the gadget.
+See Figure~\ref{fig:affinity} for an illustration.

 If gadgets are thought of as manipulating the affinity of charges, the specs stay the same when we rotate them.
-Of course the convention between the conventions is straightforward.
+Of course the conversion between the two notations is straightforward.
 For the reader's comfort we include in all specs the affinity version of the relation, as a subset of $\{\near,\far\}^k$ for a suitable power $k$, with $\near$ and $\far$ denoting respectively the near and far charges.
+For example, the gadget of Example~\ref{ex:Specs} has the relation $WNE \in \{\far\far\far, \far\near\near, \near\far\near\}$.